-- 1. In our fractured culture, it's easy to view lost people as "the enemy," as opponents of the faith, as people with whom we profoundly disagree. - 2.
-If we "see" people that way, how would that affect how we - a.
+- 1. In our fractured culture, it's easy to view lost people as "the enemy," as opponents of the faith, as people with whom we profoundly disagree.
+On occasion that may be true, but most of the time, lost people are simply preoccupied with the things of the world. - 2.
+If we "see" people as "enemies" how would that affect: - a.
 How we think of them? - b.
 How we relate to them? - c.
-What attitudes would people likely pick up from us? - 3.
-Jesus had a different view of people that profoundly affected how He saw them, related to them, and their desire to be with Him.
+Our attitudes toward people? - 3.
+Jesus had a different view of people that profoundly affected how He saw them, related to them.
+He saw their desire and hunger for unconditional love.
+They liked to be with Him!
 Luke 19:1-10 records Jesus reaching out to a despised tax collector named Zacchaeus.
 Zacchaeus repented of His sin and became a follower of Christ.
 Jesus sums up how this happened, which included Jesus' attitude toward Zacchaeus, and how He thought of him.

 Luke 19:9 Jesus said to him, "Today salvation has come to this house, because this man, too, is a son of Abraham.
+10 For the Son of Man came to seek and to save what was lost."

-- For the Son of Man came to seek and to save what was lost." - 4.
-Several years ago, I went running up in the mountains.
+- 4. Several years ago, I went running up in the mountains.
 On consecutive days, I got lost in the woods.
 I had thoughts of being attacked by a bear, of being on a mountain all night in the cold, without food or water, no one knowing where I was, etc. - a.
 Imagine you were a hiker, equipped with trail map, water, food, and compass.
 You come over a hill and run into me! - b.
 What would your attitude be toward me when you realized I was lost? - 5.
 How would your attitude change toward non-Christians if instead of thinking of them as opponents or "the enemy" you thought of them as lost people?